The Proliferation of CIPA Wiretapping Lawsuits Targeting Chat Features and Tracking Technologies

 “Pen Register” and “Trap and Trace” Litigation

 These lawsuits involve technologies such as cookies, web beacons, pixels, scripts, and software code that monitor user activities like location, search queries, browsing, and purchase history.
 Such practices are argued to violate various privacy laws, both federal and state.
 A notable case is Jesse Cantu v.
-Geico Insurance Agency LLC, which may expand the application of the Video Privacy Protection Act (VPPA) by considering digital data collection practices under the act’s scope.
+Geico Insurance Agency LLC, which may expand the application of the VPPA by considering digital data collection practices under the act’s scope.
 Of note, and as is expected for the “aggressively creative” plaintiff’s bar in this predatory space, the VPPA is a federal statute aimed at protecting the privacy of people’s video rentals but has been repurposed by these lawyers to act as a foundation for lawsuits against website operators.

 A Dynamic Litigation Risk Landscape

 The rise of lawsuits and related mass arbitration targeting chat features, session replay technologies, pixels, and other tracking tools underscores the importance of robust privacy practices.
 Similar to ADA website compliance suits, these lawsuits are challenging to navigate and often involve significant legal risks.
-To mitigate these risks, businesses must understand the specifics of data sharing and processing with service providers, including via data processing agreements, ensure transparent privacy policies and related notices, and obtain clear user consent.
+To mitigate these risks, businesses must understand the specifics of data sharing and processing with service providers, including via data processing agreements, ensure transparent privacy policies and related notices, and obtain clear user consent via a cookie banner.
 While some CIPA-type lawsuits have been dismissed, the legal landscape remains uncertain, and the plaintiffs’ bar continues to explore new theories of liability.
 As such, businesses must stay vigilant and proactive in their privacy and data security efforts to avoid costly litigation.